 very difficult to combat.
 They use social engineering to target humans within a

 business, rather than targeting technological weaknesses.
 However, there are

 technological defences against phishing attacks.

-Having a strong Email Security Gateway in place can prevent phishing emails from reaching your employees inboxes.
-Post-Delivery Protection is also crucial to secure your business from phishing attacks.
+Having a strong Email Security Gateway like Proofpoint Essentials, or Mimecast, in place can prevent phishing emails from reaching your employees inboxes.
+Post-Delivery Protection such as IRONSCALES are also crucial to secure your business from phishing attacks.
 These solutions allow users to report phishing emails, and then allow admins to delete them from all user inboxes.

 The final layer of security to protect emails from phishing attacks is Security Awareness Training.
 These solutions allow you to protect your employees by testing and training them to spot phishing attacks and report them.